Skip to main content

 • Check if token has expired

-• Use Test Request to verify endpoint is responding
+• Use Test to verify the endpoint is responding

 • Check JSON structure matches what you’re accessing